-NEW BLOG SERIES: Advancing our understanding of the field of space law and policy – Leave No Trace, is it the Same for Space?: Planetary Protection and Surface Space Waste
+BLOG SERIES: Advancing our understanding of the field of space law and policy – Echoes of Exploration: The Legal Aspects of Cultural Heritage Sites on the Moon

 The Northumbria University Law School is home to an expert Space Law Team researching on current legal issues and challenges in Earth’s orbits, on celestial bodies, and across tech such as governance challenges regarding cybersecurity or the use of AI [...]